Egypt’s options dwindle as Nile talks break down

 “Now they are saying Ethiopia has rejected the offer, and calling for a third-party intervention,” the official added.
 Both the Ethiopian and the Egyptian official spoke on condition of anonymity because they were not authorized to discuss the talks with the media.

 The main dispute is centered on the filling of the dam’s 74-billion-cubic-meter reservoir.
 Ethiopia wants to fill it as soon as possible so it can generate over 6,400 Megawatts, a massive boost to the current production of 4,000 Megawatts.
-Ethiopia said earlier this year that the dam would start generating power by the end of 2020 and would operate at full capacity by 2022.

-That has the potential to sharply reduce the flow of the Blue Nile, the main tributary to the river, which is fed by annual monsoon rains in the Ethiopian highlands.
+That has the potential to sharply reduce the flow of the Blue Nile, the main tributary to the river, which is fed by annual rainfall in the Ethiopian highlands.
 If the filling takes place during one of the region’s periodic droughts, its downstream impact could be even more severe.

 Egypt has proposed no less than seven years for filling the reservoir, and for Ethiopia to adjust the pace according to rainfall, said an Egyptian Irrigation Ministry official who is a member of its negotiation team.
 The official also was not authorized to discuss the talks publicly and so spoke on condition of anonymity.